-The Bankruptcy Court does not report to the credit reporting agencies.
-The Bankruptcy Court has no control over credit reporting agencies.
+The Bankruptcy Court does not report to the credit reporting agencies, and it has no control over credit reporting agencies.

 The bankruptcy petition, schedules and other documents are public record and are available at the Clerk's Office and online through PACER with an account (see www.pacer.gov for more information).
 Credit reporting agencies regularly collect information from the petitions filed, and report the information on their credit reporting services.